hillel-i-python-pro-i-2022-05-19/homework__taranov_davyd__flask/README.md

-# Project on a flask with a sqlite
+# Project on a Flask with a SQLite

 ___